devilishclover/imagetomusic/README.md

 ### Notes
 * Larger images take longer to generate.
 * Images with more colors will take longer to generate.
-* I recomend using a very low mod value for large images as the processing time might be high.
+* I recomend using a very low mod value for large images as the processing time will be high.